VertikaJain/progressively-decoupled-drupal-with-reactjs/README.md

 3. MAMP for server setup

 ## Setup using this Repository
-1. Install Drupal 9 and node
+1. Install Drupal 9 and node.
-2. For setting up of the server using MAMP and database setup in Drupal, go through the steps in my [Decoupled Drupal Repository](https://github.com/VertikaJain/decoupled-drupal-react/blob/master/README.md)
+2. For setting up of the server using MAMP and database setup in Drupal, go through the steps in my [Decoupled Drupal Repository](https://github.com/VertikaJain/decoupled-drupal-react/blob/master/README.md).
 3. Download this repository and copy into /Applications/MAMP/htdocs/
 4. In terminal open the folder of this application -> /Applications/MAMP/htdocs/drupal/modules/react/js/react/p-decoupled
 5. Install all packages first using this command - ` npm install ` or ` npm i `